ZitongYang/bellman-conformal-inference/README.md

 ## Setup

-First things first:

 ```
 git clone
 cd bellman-conformal-inference
+pip install -r requirements.txt
 ```

 ## Demonstration
-The demonstration for reproducing the result in the paper
+The demonstration for reproducing the result in the paper can be found at `demo.ipynb`.